Yueming6568/Yueming6568.github.io/_pages/about.md

   - Neural Rendering
   - Physics-Aware Content Generation
   - Robotics and Embodied Intelligence

-# 🔈**Looking for a PhD Position!**

-I embrace Richard Feynman's dictum, "What I can not create, I do not understand," as it aligns with my research goal, which is generating human-centric visual content to understand ourselves.
-I will continue to conduct research at the intersection of computer vision and graphics.
-Specifically, I plan to employ generative models to enhance human-computer interaction, based on technical expertise accumulated through my collaboration with 3D human-related researchers over the past year.
-Let's embark on our journey towards a technologically-advanced era of immersive human-object/scene interaction!

 # 🔥 News
 - 2024/03: One paper is accepted by [ICME 2024](https://2024.ieeeicme.org/).